 On December 22, 2005, we purchased from our landlord our principal manufacturing facility, which was previously leased, for \$7.1 million.
 The purchase price was funded in part by \$3.3 million, which was being held by the landlord as cash collateral for renovations to the facility upon the termination of the lease and the remainder with cash.
 On January 4, 2006, we obtained a \$5.4 million loan from Crown Bank, N.A., or Crown.
-The land and buildings, among other assets, located at our principal manufacturing facility and a \$700,000 Certificate of Deposit held by Crown serve as collateral for the Crown loan.
+The land and buildings, among other assets, located at our principal manufacturing facility and a \$700,000 Certificate of Deposit held by Crown served as collateral for the Crown loan.
 The loan is payable over a 10-year term.
 The interest rate is adjusted annually to a fixed rate for the year equal to the prime rate plus 1%, with a floor of 7.5%.
 Principal and interest are payable monthly based upon a 20-year amortization schedule and are adjusted annually at the time of the interest rate reset.
-All remaining principal is due on February 1, 2016.
-The interest rate was 7.5% for the first six months of 2010 and 2009, respectively.
+All remaining principal was due on February 1, 2016.
+The interest rate was 7.5% for the first nine months of 2010 and 2009, respectively.
+On October 15, 2010, in preparation for the closing of the MUSE Transaction and in accordance with the terms of the agreements with Crown, we paid \$4.8 million to Crown in satisfaction of all obligations owed to them under these agreements.
+As a result, the security interests and Certificate of Deposit held by Crown have been terminated in our favor.